SebastianJadczak/stiner_stress_tests/README.md

-Stiner stress tests with javq and gatling
+Stiner stress Tests with javq and gatling
 ============================================

 It includes:

-*
+* Get all points
 *
 *
 *